 Top Off Your Happy Day With a Treat

-After a day of sightseeing or strolling the RiverWalk, why not treat yourself with a frozen custard from Kopp’s?
+While searching for the best places to eat in Milwaukee we came across that the city is known to have good frozen custard and landed on Kopp’s.
 This famous ice cream shop is a local favorite, and its Glendale location is said to be the inspiration behind Arnolds, the fictional diner that the “Happy Days” gang frequented.
 Sadly, Kopp’s has no jukebox to magically start with a bump from your hip.

 Beyond the Fonz